 In a few weeks, we will be living together, debating about furniture and who will make dinner, deciding on pets, sharing career and creative goals, and planning our wedding.
 No matter what we choose, we don’t know what the future will choose for us.
 Fast forward to the end: will mine be a sudden passing like my Oma?
 Or a lengthy illness, with ups, downs and a hundred tiny heartbreaks, like my Opa?

 While most of us truly cannot prepare for, or know when or how our time will come, all I know is that I feel a sense of relief in knowing that I’ve already made plans (to the extent that any of us can) for my ending.
 I have a will, power of attorney, advance healthcare directive, and finances and funeral arrangements in place (I’m happy to share that chicken fingers are on the menu and Leonard Cohen is on the playlist).
 While maybe not romantic, these are the ultimate “’til death us part” demonstrations I can give to my future husband and my loved ones: my wishes, and peace of mind.

 It is thanks to getting involved with Dying With Dignity Canada six years ago, studying, and having many conversations about death, that I can focus on and deepen the life and joy I have in front of me.
-My support of Dying With Dignity Canada also assures me that I’m working for end-of-life rights and access, including advance requests for assisted dying.
+My support of Dying With Dignity Canada also assures me that I’m defending end-of-life rights, including those of people with dementia.

 I closed up the box with the last of the photos, sealing it with tape, packing up for this next life adventure.
 It is with love, communication, and planning that we can be prepared as best we can, wherever the path takes us.